Chart Color Schemes

 Health outcomes in Blakeview are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Private health cover stands at approximately 52%, slightly above the average SA2 area rate of 47.2%.
-This represents around 5,103 people in Blakeview, compared to Greater Adelaide's 47.2% coverage.
-Mental health issues and asthma are the most prevalent conditions, affecting 10.5% and 9.8% of residents respectively.
-Around 67.8% report no medical ailments, compared to 63.4% across Greater Adelaide.
-Blakeview has a lower proportion of seniors aged 65 and over at 10.7%, or 1,052 people, compared to Greater Adelaide's 13.3%.
-Health outcomes among seniors require more attention than the broader population.
+Mental health issues and asthma are the most common conditions, affecting 10.5 and 9.8% of residents respectively.
+About 67.8% of residents reported no medical ailments, compared to 63.4% in Greater Adelaide.
+Blakeview has 10.7% of residents aged 65 and over (1,057 people), lower than Greater Adelaide's 13.3%.
+Health outcomes among seniors require more attention.

 Frequently Asked Questions - Health